InnovationWeb3/InnovationWeb3/README.md

-**UPDATE**: We have been really busy for the past 3 months due to the crypto rally.
+**UPDATE**: We have been really busy for the past few months due to the crypto rally.
 We have been working a lot behind the scenes to ensure the safety of some protocols, as well as expanding the company.
-We will be back with new tools and coding projects by the end of the month.
-Thank you for your patience. { 2024-05-09 }
+We will be back with new tools and coding projects by the end of October.
+Thank you for your patience. { 2024-09-28 }

 🔒 Welcome to Our GitHub Page! 🔒